-Interestingly, there seemed to be a difference in definition of "uncertainty information" between the respondents in operations and research.
-When the respondent in operations mentioned that their company paid for a proprietary volcanic ash forecast to compare with the official VAAC forecasts, the researchers in the room interpreted this action as one way to represent uncertainty: by providing multiple outputs for comparison.
+Interestingly, there seemed to be a difference in definition of uncertainty information between the respondents in operations and research.
+When the respondent in operations mentioned that the respondent's company paid for a proprietary volcanic ash forecast to compare with the official VAAC forecasts, the researchers in the room interpreted this action as one way to represent uncertainty: by providing multiple outputs for comparison.
 The operators did not interpret this action as seeking uncertainty information.
 This suggests there needs to be more conversation and perhaps a different choice of vocabulary when discussing uncertainty between operations and research.
-Terms such as "probabilistic forecasts", "multiple model outputs", and "confidence" might elicit different, more meaningful conversations between the groups than the vague umbrella term, "uncertainty."
+Terms such as probabilistic forecasts, multiple model outputs, and confidence might elicit different, more meaningful conversations between the groups than the vague umbrella term uncertainty.

-It is important to note that each airline operator is responsible for decision making in volcanic ash eruptions.
+It is important to note that each airline operator is responsible for decision-making in volcanic ash eruptions.
 These decisions are based on the safety risk assessment submitted to the CAA (Safety and Airspace Regulation Group 2014).
 Any changes to official graphics would require new safety assessments to be conducted by each airline.
-Therefore, it would take a long time to implement volcanic ash forecasts including uncertainty for the aviation community.
+Therefore, it would take a long time to implement changes to volcanic ash forecasts.
 This makes volcanic ash and its impact on aviation different from most industries, where communication and decision-making practices can change more quickly.